enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 Some operators and explanations:
 `$add` - adds 2 or more numbers together and returns a sum.
-`$substract` - subtracts the second number from the first and returns the difference.(accepts exactly 2 expressions)
+`$subtract` - subtracts the second number from the first and returns the difference (accepts exactly 2 expressions).

 ### $add